irakozej/Predict-Student-Dropout-Risk/README.md

 ## 📌 Overview

-This project uses academic, behavioral, and demographic data to predict student dropout risk.
-Leveraging classical and neural network machine learning techniques, the goal is proactively identify students at risk of dropping out, enabling institutions to intervene early.
+This project aims to predict student dropout risk using academic, behavioral, and demographic data.
+Leveraging classical and neural network machine learning techniques, the goal is to proactively identify students at risk of dropping out, enabling institutions to intervene early.

 ---